Independent advice and retrofit design.

 How our service works

-1. Initial discussion – tell us about your house and what’s concerning you.
+1. Initial conversation – a short call to understand your house and what’s concerning you.

 2. Site visit – an assessment of how the building is constructed and where heat loss and moisture risk occur.

-3. Structured plan – recommendations showing what to do first, what to do later, with realistic costs.
+3. House plan – clear recommendations showing what to do first, what to do later and what to avoid – with realistic costs.

 Arrange an initial consultation